NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission.md

 >
 {: .prereq}

-## (Optional) Do a submission to ENA using Webin-CLI
+## Do a submission to ENA
-* Webin command line submission interface allows for automatic validation.
-Unlike other ENA submission routes, you do not need to pre-upload your files when using Webin-CLI.
+* In this exercise you will do an interactive submission of your Study and Samples using the Webin submission portal.
+There is also an optional exercise where you will submit your sequence data using the command line submission interface Webin-CLI, which enables automatic validation.

 * Use the test submission site when you want to test, and the production site for real submissions:
     * Test site: [https://wwwdev.ebi.ac.uk/ena/submit/webin](https://wwwdev.ebi.ac.uk/ena/submit/webin)